 These students may use any PINES library, just like any other cardholder.
 They may also use all electronic resources available to LOPL patrons, including RBdigital and GALILEO.

 PLAY cards are limited to five checkouts at a time and to two holds at a time.
 Users are not charged overdue fines, but can be billed for lost, long overdue, and damaged materials as normal.
 Parents/guardians are responsible for these fines.
 LOPL will be responsible for lost or damaged materials and long-overdue fines not recovered by other libraries for their materials.
 The account expires after one year.
 [Pilot approved 2018.12, became available 2019.02, modified 2019.12.]

-If the program is successful and expands to the rest of the state, the pilot policies will be reviewed by the Student Card Working Group and a proposal brought to the PINES Executive Committee.
+If this next phase of the program is successful and expands to the rest of the state, the pilot policies will be reviewed by the Student Card Working Group and a proposal brought to the PINES Executive Committee.

 Account Prefixes: Each school district will have a unique prefix.
 A list of all of the prefixes for participating school districts will be posted on the PINES documentation web site for libraries to refer to if the student knows their card number but not their prefix.

 Duplicate Accounts: The PINES import process will check for an existing account with the same account number, but will not check for other possible accounts with the same name.
-It is acceptable for a student to have their student card account as well as a regular PINES account.
+It is acceptable for a student to have their PLAY Card account as well as a regular PINES account.